pyreking/cse291y/ad_trait_fuzzer/AST_README.md

 ======================
 ```

-The raw bytes are saved to `fuzz/artifacts/fuzz_target_ast/` for reproduction.
+The raw bytes are saved to `fuzz/artifacts/fuzz_target_ast/` for reproduction. if you change fuzz_target_ast, it will only run inputs!!!

-## Performance Notes (gpt generated)

-The AST evaluation has a small overhead compared to direct computation, but:
-- Still fast enough for fuzzing (microseconds per evaluation)
-- The flexibility and correctness guarantees are worth it
-- Can optimize hot paths if needed (e.g., JIT compilation)
+Evalexprjit also implemented and follows similar workflow

 ## Testing